ARM-software/mango/README.md

 [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html)
  or [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
 The search space is defined as a dictionary with keys being the parameter names (string) and values being list of discreet choices, range of integers or the distributions.

+> [!NOTE]
+> Mango does not scale or normalize the search space parameters.
+Users should use their judgement on whether input space needs to be normalized.

 Example of some common search spaces are:

 ### Integer
 Following space defines `x` as an integer parameters with values in `range(-10, 11)` (11 is not included):